In this guide I’m going to show you how to become a yoga teacher and how to teach yoga online.

-Because you already own a yoga studio, you already have a space to film in.
-However, filming a yoga lesson with one person in the room (the yoga teacher) is not the same as giving an actual group yoga class or meditation class.
+Because you already own a studio, you already have a space to film in.
+However, filming a yoga lesson with one person in the room (the teacher) is not the same as giving an actual group class.

-You want your yoga lessons or meditation sessions to look professional on camera.
+You want your sessions to look professional on camera.
 That is not the same the same thing as looking professional in person.

 Looking professional on camera requires proper lighting for your filming space (Trainerize has a good guide to this).

 To look professional on film you’re going to need an excellent camera.
 You might get away with using a good phone like the iPhone 11 Pro Max.
-But for best results you will want to good video camera.
+But for best results, you will want a good video camera.
 I recommend using an Olympus OM-D E-M5 Mark III, which has excellent video quality and which TheTechLounge calls the best camera for vlogging).

 Yoga teacher or meditation teacher, and videographer

-You will also need someone to film the yoga classes.
+You will also need someone to record the yoga classes.
 You have a few different options here.
 You could simply get someone at your studio to film the classes, but the quality wouldn’t be too good.
 You could hire a professional videographer, but it would be an expense you don’t need right now.
 The third and best option is to reach-out to a local amateur videographer and get them to film it for you.
 They will be happy for the experience and you will get high-quality video.
-Obviousy make sure you meet the World Health Organizations guidelines for safety during the pandemic when working with other people.
+Obviously make sure you meet the World Health Organizations guidelines for safety during this time when working with other people.

-Filming your yoga lessons is just one part of the puzzle.
-You also need a platform to host your yoga sessions online.
+Recording your yoga lessons is just one part of the puzzle.
+You also need a platform to host your sessions online.